Hurst v. Florida

 Chart: Florida death-row appeals that have been decided in light of Hurst.

 Chart: Status of cases involving Florida death-row prisoners whose non-unanimous death sentences became final post-Ring.

-DPIC is also tracking the impact of the Hurst decisions on individual Florida counties.
+DPIC and FIU have also been tracking the impact of the Hurst decisions on individual Florida counties.
 As of July 19, 2018, the three counties* that have produced the largest number of death sentences that have been reviewed thus far in light of Hurst are: Duval (36 sentences); Hillsborough (23 sentences); and Orange (15 sentences).
 In Duval county, 20 of the 36 (55.56%) death sentences reviewed have been vacated; in Hillsborough county, 8 of the 23 (34.78%) of the death sentences reviewed have been vacated; in Orange county, 9 of the 15 (60.00%) death sentences reviewed have been vacated.